Connemara Web Size

 Several beaches dot the coastline here, but to get a sense of the sheer beauty of the area, you should consider a hike to Cleggan Head, which lies on the northern end of Cleggan Bay.

-Cleggan Head is on private land.
-However, visitors are allowed to walk on a track that runs between the owner’s private farm buildings and those that form part of Cleggan Farm Cottages.
+Because Cleggan Head is a privately owned sheep farm, no dogs are allowed, even on a leash.
+Visitors are, however, allowed to walk on a marked track that runs between its private farm buildings that are part of the self-catering accommodation known as Cleggan Farm Cottages.

 An aerial view of the Cleggan Farm Cottages.
 Photo courtesy of Cleggan Farm Holiday Cottages Facebook.